 The clinical manifestations of secondary syphilis result from hematogenous dissemination of the infection and are protean: condyloma lata (papulosquamous eruption), hands and feet lesions, macular rash, diffuse lymphadenopathy, headache, myalgia, arthralgia, pharyngitis, hepatosplenomegaly, alopecia, and malaise.
 As a result, syphilis has been named the great imitator.

 Both primary and secondary lesions resolve without treatment, and the patient enters either an early or latent phase in which no clinical manifestations are present.
 The infection can only be detected at this stage with serological testing.
 Some patients in this stage will progress to the tertiary stage, characterized by cardiovascular syphilis, neurosyphilis, and late benign syphilis.

-T. pallidum is a slowly metabolizing spirochetal bacterium, requiring an average of 30 hours to multiply and cannot be cultured on artificial media.
+T. pallidum is a slowly metabolizing spirochetal bacterium, requiring an average of 30 hours to multiply, and cannot be cultured on artificial media.
 Its outer membrane lacks lipopolysaccharides and has few surface-exposed proteins, making it difficult for the immune system to fight the infection.
 Because of this characteristic, T. pallidum is labeled as a stealth pathogen.

-There are many histopathological features of syphilis, such as interstitial inflammation, endothelial swelling, irregular acanthosis, elongated rete ridges, a vacuolar pattern with lymphocytic infiltration.
+There are many histopathological features of syphilis, such as interstitial inflammation, endothelial swelling, irregular acanthosis, elongated rete ridges, and a vacuolar pattern with lymphocytic infiltration.
 Silver staining can detect spirochetes anywhere from 30% to 70% but comes with a high rate of false-negative interpretation.
-Immunohistochemistry has a sensitivity of about 70% of accurately identifying the infection.
+Immunohistochemistry has a sensitivity of about 70% for accurately identifying the infection.